-- Never automatically forward sensitive data by the use of forwarding rules. - Do not disclose any information about a person that is personal or sensitive without their express consent.
-Using initials doesn't stop an individual from being identifiable when used in conjunction with other information.
+- Software - Music, pictures or video - Never automatically forward sensitive data by the use of forwarding rules. - Do not disclose any information about a person that is personal or sensitive without their express consent.
+Using initials doesn't stop an individual from being identifiable when used in conjunction with other information. - Never use e-mail to rebuke, criticise or complain about somebody.
+You may say something that you regret, & the record will be permanent.